West LA Neighborhood Guide

 In 2026, the strongest price-to-value plays on the Westside are Mar Vista and Culver City — both still trade meaningfully below Santa Monica and Venice while sharing the same school districts, walkable streets, and 405 access.
 For Valley value, Encino delivers the largest lots and homes per dollar within a 30-minute Westside commute.
 Bel Air, Beverly Hills, and Pacific Palisades remain pure-appreciation plays rather than value buys.

-The 12 core neighborhoods are Westside markets where Anthony lists, sells, and represents buyers most weeks of the year.
-The 4 extended areas (Encino, Sherman Oaks, Manhattan Beach, Redondo Beach) are markets where he takes on transactions when clients are relocating from the Westside or expanding their search — full service, same DRE license, just outside the immediate Westside core.
+The 18 core neighborhoods are Westside and central LA markets where Anthony lists, sells, and represents buyers most weeks of the year — including the rapidly-appreciating Mid-Wilshire and South-Central-adjacent markets (Miracle Mile, Hancock Park, West Adams, Mid-City) which are some of LA County's strongest forward-return positions right now.
+The 4 extended areas (Encino, Sherman Oaks, Manhattan Beach, Redondo Beach) are markets where he takes on transactions when clients are relocating or expanding their search — full service, same DRE license.

 How current are the median prices on these pages?+